epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 Overview
 --------

-Data Managers are responsible for:
+Epidemiology Data Managers are responsible for the following tasks:

-1. Setting up projects (if needed) for a data request.
-A project provides a folder in the `/srv/projects` folder and a resource account/partition which defines what computation resources are available
+1. **Project Setup:** Creating new projects as needed in response to data requests.
+Each project includes a dedicated folder within ``/srv/projects`` and a resource account/partition specifying available computational resources.
-2. Setting up SRCP accounts for users.
+2. **User Account Management:** Setting up SRCP accounts for users.
-3. Bringing study data requested by the user into the SRCP
+3. **Data Request Import:** Importing study data into the SRCP as requested by users.
-4. Creating folders within the project and setting permissions for the study data
+4. **Folder and Permissions Management:** Organising project folders and configuring appropriate permissions for study data.
-5. Moving data between the “upload” and “download” triage folders and a user’s project folder (e.g. bringing code in or results out)
+5. **Managing File Transfers:** Moving files between users’ triage (“upload” and “download”) folders and their project folders, such as importing code or exporting results.
-6. Checking data/code that is brought in or out of the SRCP to make sure it does not contain anything it shouldn't
+6. **Data and Code Review:** Reviewing all data and code entering or leaving the SRCP to ensure compliance and prevent unauthorised content.

 Summary of set up process
 ~~~~~~~~~~~~~~~~~~~~~~~~~